Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 Fernando, Gihan S

-The Employer-in-Residence (EiR) program brings together students and recruiters/representatives with EiR partner organizations for pre-scheduled appointments.
+The Employer-in-Residence (EiR) program will be virtual for Fall 2020.
+This program brings together students and recruiters/representatives with EiR partner organizations for pre-scheduled appointments.
 These sessions offer students the opportunity to meet with representatives in a one-on-one setting for learning and networking.
-All EiR sessions will be posted in Handshake, and all degree-seeking students in CAS, SIS, SOC, and SPA are eligible to participate.
+All EiR sessions will be posted in Handshake, and all degree-seeking students in CAS, SIS, SOC, SOE and SPA are eligible to participate.
 Appointments are limited and available on a first-come, first-served basis.
 Appointment slots will open at 9:00 AM two weeks prior to the organization's visit.
 Details of when slots become available are posted in each EiR event description.
 Remember to log in on the date and time that the slots open to select a slot.
+The Career Center recommends students meet with a peer advisor or schedule a meeting with with a Career Advisor to assist in preparing for this informational interview.
 Business casual dress is required.

 See a list of upcoming Employer-in-Residence events on our calendar.

 How to sign-up for an EiR time slot: